Divisional commissioner: Role of divisional commissioner

 The roles and powers of commissioners vary from state to state but there is a general precedent.
 The divisional commissioner performs a variety of roles in regional administration.
 Today, district magistrates are quite junior officers, needing the guidance and supervision of a seasoned administrator like the divisional commissioner.
 During the British period, a member of the Indian Civil Service was normally appointed a collector of the district in his twelfth year of service.
 Today a member of the IAS becomes a district collector after putting in five or six years of service.
-With his insufficient administrative experience, a district collector of today necessarily needs guidance.
+With his or her insufficient administrative experience, a district collector of today necessarily needs guidance.
 The divisional commissioners, therefore, are a necessary part of the governmental machinery.

-Apart from giving expert advice, the commissioners also provide direct communication with a large number of heads of districts.
-The commissioner is a regional coordinator.
-Posted at the divisional level, he coordinates the work of various departments in his division in a way that no other administrative ingenuity can.
-They are instruments of decentralized coordination, The activities of different departments of the government, especially those engaged in development programmes, though varying in nature, are interlinked and there are often a number of common problems which need immediate attention and resolution.
-At the regional level, this coordination is brought about by the commissioners.
-It is only an officer who is intimately aware of the problems of the region and the day-to-day working of different governmental departments at the regional and district levels that can effectively coordinate their working and find agreeable solutions to inter-departmental problems.

-The commissioner is the effective agency to supervise and inspect the work of district offices, both police and revenue, to enforce efficiency.
-The commissioner is a necessary intermediate link between the government and the district administration, shielding one against the other.